elliotwoods/ofxPFMImage/readme.md

 # Introduction
-Really simple way of loading and saving PFM image format files into an ofFloatImage
+Really simple code for loading and saving PFM image format files into an ofFloatImage

 # Usage
 `ofPFMImage` extends `ofFloatImage`